FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

 **(ii)**

-Limerick City and County Council have agreed to purchase units 11 and--- 5
+Limerick City and County Council have agreed to purchase units 11 and
+---
+5

 12 Cois Na Feile.
 A Section 8(2) Notice under the Derelict Sites Act has